StefMVP/floaty-bloon-game/README.md

 The app was first released in 2014 and would need updates to work on new devices and platforms.

-# Who
+# Contributors

-Developer: Stefan Ralston
+- Developer: Stefan Ralston
-Developer: Matthew Richardson
+- Developer: Matthew Richardson
-Art: Travis Goodspeed
+- Art: Travis Goodspeed